Alicia R. Riley

 In my dissertation, I examined why low education is worse for health in some states than others by considering the specific case of cigarette taxes.
 I also study the effects of regional context on health over the life course.
 My research indicates that to improve social disparities in health and mortality, we must understand the influence of state policies, institutions and macro-social forces.
 By exposing the extent to which social disparities in health do indeed vary over place in response to policy, I aim to provide evidence that health inequality is not an intractable problem, but rather something that we produce and maintain through local policy and social structures.

-Recent Projects
+Recent Work

 Broader Interests